Time Takes Time: Recording

 Several tracks were left off the album.
 The primarily McCartney-penned song "Angel in Disguise", to which Starr added a verse, has never been released.
-Starr covered "Don't Be Cruel" but it was left off the album and was issued as the B-side of the CD single "Weight of the World" but was included on the Japanese edition of the album.
+Starr covered "Don't Be Cruel", and it was issued as the B-side of the CD single "Weight of the World" and included on the Japanese edition of the album.
 Another outtake, "Everybody Wins", was issued in Germany as the B-side of the "Don't Go Where the Road Don't Go" single.
 Three more outtakes that were never released were "Thank You for Being a Friend", the Ramone-produced "Love Is Going to Get You", and the Lynne-produced "Call Me".
 Lynne has said that "Call Me" would never be released, which Tom Petty appears on.
 Although Starr had recorded and released another song entitled "Call Me" as far back as 1974, it bore no resemblance to the Lynne-produced number.